 2.3.
-Size of device to hold in hand: Depending on individual tastes and hand size, the size of the gadget that is size of a device that can be carried around, factors including ergonomics, usability, & portability are taken into pressure on the user's hands.
+Size of device to hold in hand: Depending on individual tastes and hand size, the size of the gadget that is pleasant to have in the hand varies.
+There are a few general things to think about, though.
+When choosing the size of a device that can be carried around, factors including ergonomics, usability, & portability are taken into consideration.
+The tool should be made so that it may be used comfortably and easily without putting any pressure on the user's hands.

 2.4.
 Display of maps: Visual maps are graphic representations of geographic data, whether they are presented digitally or physically.
 They serve the objective of illuminating the spatial relationships, characteristics, and positions of various places on the surface of the Earth.
-In the digital world, people frequently use computers, a wisually understandable interpretation of map data.
-These gadgets use screens and displays to give users efficiently displayed is significantly influenced by the resolution and size of the screen.
+In the digital world, people frequently use computers, smartphones, or specialised GPS devices to examine maps.
+These gadgets use screens and displays to give users a visually understandable interpretation of map data.
+The degree of clarity & level of information that can be efficiently displayed is significantly influenced by the resolution and size of the screen.

 2.5.
-Input of text with pen: Text input with a pen refers to the act of entering or writing text on a digital device with a pen or stylus, frequently a device with a touch screen or a specialised tablet with handwriting recognition capabilities.
+Input of text with pen: Text input with a pen refers to the act of entering or writing text on a digital device with a pen or stylus, frequently a device with a touch screen or a specialised tablet with handwriting recognition with a pen or stylus, frequently a device with a touch screen or a specialised tablet with handwriting recognition capabilities.
 Users can immediately sketch or write characters onto the screen using this technique, and the computer will capture and translate them into text.
 This method simulates the feeling of writing using a writing instrument on paper and offers a more natural and natural way to enter text.